 For Ce+BAF a higher energy spin rotator concept has been imagined.
 The proposed spin rotator scheme is shown in Fig. 4.
-Composed by interleaved dipole and solenoid fields [18] the small anomalous gyromagnetic factor for positrons (or even electrons) means the spin rotation in the solenoids is more effective than in the dipoles than at lower energies.
-However, the dipole magnetic field is still necessary to provide the desired spin rotation axis.
+Composed by interleaved dipole and solenoid fields [19] the small anomalous gyromagnetic factor for positrons (or even electrons) means the spin rotation in the solenoids is more effective than in the dipoles at lower energies.
+However, the dipole magnetic field is necessary to provide the desired spin rotation axis.
+Rotating the spin around the longitudinal solenoid and radial dipole fields, this spin rotator can provide a desired net spin rotation around the vertical axis in the horizontal plane.
 Notably in this design the dipole fields are arranged with net zero bending angle, leaving the beam trajectory intact and transparent to beam orbit perturbations.
 Further details of this design will be presented in a future presentation once on-going simulations are completed.